Skip to product information

 After working as a trainee at the Kyoto Prefectural Pottery Training School Molding Department and the Kyoto Municipal Industrial Research Institute

-Learned pottery techniques for three years under Mr. Kozo Kawashima, a member of the Sodeisha Society.
+Studied pottery techniques for three years under Kozo Kawashima, a member of the Sodeisha Society

-In 1987, he became independent and established a kiln in Sumiyama, Uji City.
+In 1987, he became independent and built a kiln in Sumiyama, Uji City.

-Since 2018, he has been a judge for the Japan Traditional Crafts Kinki Exhibition.
+Since 2018, he has been a judge at the Japan Traditional Crafts Kinki Exhibition.

 2022 Japan Traditional Crafts Ceramics Division Exhibition, Judge